 The Real Wood logo is administered exclusively by authorised manufacturers belonging to the European Federation of the Parquet Industry (FEP).
 The decision in favour of real wood owes ecological benefits.
-To manufacture, work and store wood one need considerably less energy than for other materials.
+To manufacture, work and store wood is needed considerably less energy than for other materials.

 Why using real wood is good for the environment